Glendale DUI Attorney

 How DUI Charges Are Prosecuted

-Because every DUI charge occurs under unique circumstances, multiple aspects are taken into consideration by the court when prosecuting, including:
+Because every DUI charge occurs under unique circumstances in Glendale, CA, multiple aspects are taken into consideration by the court when prosecuting, including:

 Possible Penalties for Drunk Driving in California